Vegan Mushroom Cracker Crust Frittata (Welcome to My Lair: Fundraising, Quilt Frenzies And Plant People)

-Some of the tastiest food I've made comes from this little Missouri Bed & Breakfast cookbook I nabbed when I was a road warrior.
+Some of the tastiest food I've made comes from this little Missouri Bed and Breakfast cookbook I nabbed when I was a road warrior.
 This frittata is unique but simple and oh-so-very yummy!
 Two pans of work is all it takes.
 One, to saute the "crust" ingredients: a bit of olive oil, a package of mushrooms sliced, a chopped onion, couple shakes of your favorite herbs, then crumble in some crackers and press into the pie plate.

 So your first layer--your sauteed mushrooms and onions with crumbled crackers spread into your pie dish for the crust.